12 July 2021 (posted on 26 July) (BBC News):

 Voice cloning of growing interest to … cybercriminals

 Told ya!
-(See “What to do if you are being stalked”.)
+(See “What to do if you are being stalked”.
+See also link below to article in WSJ.)

 2 May 2021 (BBC news and Dutch news):